perladvent/perldotcom/content/article/_pub_2002_03_26_cpanplus.md

 {
-   "slug" : "/pub/2002/03/26/cpanplus",
-   "date" : "2002-03-26T00:00:00-08:00",
+   "thumbnail" : null,
+   "description" : " Setting: A warm August day, somewhere in Amsterdam.
+In the bar of Yet Another Hotel.
+A large number of people are gathered.
+Judging by their attire, they're not here for business - or at least not the business of...", "authors" : [
+      "jos-boumans"
+   ],
-   "categories" : "CPAN",
+   "image" : null,
    "tags" : [
       "cpan-cpanplus"
    ],
+   "categories" : "CPAN",
    "title" : "CPAN PLUS",
-   "authors" : [
+   "slug" : "/pub/2002/03/26/cpanplus.html",
-      "jos-boumans"
-   ],
-   "description" : " Setting: A warm August day, somewhere in Amsterdam.
-In the bar of Yet Another Hotel.
-A large number of people are gathered.
-Judging by their attire, they're not here for business - or at least not the business of...", "image" : null,
-   "thumbnail" : null,
+   "date" : "2002-03-26T00:00:00-08:00",
    "draft" : null
 }